psu13/mutable-hakyll/posts/aieeek.md

 and their destination.
 Everything else is just bullshit.

-Admittedly a lot of people have to spend a lot of time and a lot of energy doing things that at a surface level seem similar to these singular acts of creation (see all of the corporate hellscape stuff I mentioned above).
+Admittedly a lot of people have to spend a lot of time and a lot of energy doing things that at a surface level seem similar to these more singular acts of creation but which are actually not at the same level (see all of the corporate hellscape stuff I mentioned above).
 This is a sad gray area that I don't really have an answer for.
-People will use the LLMs to do these things.
-All we can do is hope that they use them correctly (e.g. under heavy amounts of human supervision).
+These things have to be done (they have value, just not _creative_ value, whatever that is), and people will use the LLMs to do these things.
+All we can do is hope that they use them correctly (e.g. very carefully and under heavy amounts of human supervision).
 But my observation of the current evidence is that this will not be the case and we are in for some epic amounts of stupid.

+Good luck with that.